So you want to pitch a story at one of our Pitch Nights, but have some questions... Hopefully, this page can help!

 Oh, and did we mention...?
 Everyone who makes a sincere pitch at Pitch Night receives a free ticket to the show.
 If your story is chosen, you can transfer the ticket to a friend!

 ALSO - keep in mind that telling a story at Pitch Night and in our main-stage shows, are only two of the ways True Theatre helps people share their stories!
-We are now working on a podcast, an online series, and even looking into sharing peoples' stories in print.
-Throughout the years, we have always wished we could share the stories of more than just the 20-or-so people who appear on our stage each season!
+We are now working on a podcast and exploring ways to help more people share their stories.
+Throughout the years, we have always wished we could share the stories of more than just the 20-or-so people who appear on our stage each season.
 NOW we are exploring all sorts of different avenues to do that, so stay tuned and, by all means, keep telling your stories!

 what if i still have a question?